Alison Tsai - Co-Chair

 Penny worked as a corporate lawyer advising financial institution clients in Australia and Hong Kong for over 12 years, focusing on cross-border M&A as well as IPOs.
 She is now the Corporate Responsibility Manager for Asia for Linklaters.
 She manages the social impact, pro bono, diversity and inclusion, environment and health and wellbeing initiatives across Asia for the firm.
 Penny moved to Hong Kong from Australia in 2007 and lives here with her husband and three children.

-Tinny Ip - Member, Pro Bono
+Tinny Ip - Co-Head, Pro Bono & Citizenship

 Head of Business Development - Stephenson Harwood